tinacms/tinacms-site/content/blog/custom-field-components.md

 ### Next Steps

-A solid next step could be _adding styles to the custom `rangeInput` component_.
+A good next step would be _adding styles to the custom `rangeInput` component_.
 You could use [`@tinacms/styles`](https://github.com/tinacms/tinacms/blob/master/packages/%40tinacms/styles/src/Styles.tsx) to fit the vibe of other Tina fields ✌️.
 Or you could go wild and spice up the sidebar in your own way 🤠.

 If we wanted to reuse this component throughout the site, **we could take a step further and make it into a [Field Plugin](https://tinacms.org/docs/fields/custom-fields#2-creating-field-plugins)**.
 Stay tuned for a follow-up post that dives into creating custom Field Plugins, or swing by the [docs](https://tinacms.org/docs/fields/custom-fields#2-creating-field-plugins) to get a head start.

-### Takeaways
+### Takeaways 🕺🏻

 Making custom field components for TinaCMS is incredibly exciting!
 Hopefully this post got your creative gears turning on the numerous variables to tinker with in the content editing experience.

 I think the biggest takeaway from this short exploration of custom fields is that **you can put any React component into the sidebar**.
 This flexibility is very powerful; it opens the door for you to custom-tune the editing controls for a project depending on its unique needs.
-And while creating custom components may not be necessary all the time, simply knowing it’s an option is reassuring, if not inspiring 🦚.
+And while creating custom components may not be necessary all the time, simply knowing it’s an option is reassuring, if not inspiring.